robby-barton/docker/README.md

 ### Servarr
 Servarr is a collections of services for media management, the services I am using include:
-* Sonarr - TV
+* Sonarr - TV, Anime
 * Radarr - Movies
+* Recyclarr - Formats/Quality/Profile manager for Sonarr and Radarr
 * Prowlarr - Indexer management
 * Gluetun - VPN container
 * qBittorent - Bittorrent client
 * SABnzbd - Usenet reader
-* Jellyfin - Media server
+* Plex - Media server

 #### Env Vars
-Sonarr, Radarr, qBittorrent, SABnzbd, and Jellyfin all require access to a share using the following env var:
+Sonarr, Radarr, qBittorrent, SABnzbd, and Plex all require access to a share using the following env var:

 | Var | Description |
 | --- | --- |